 The frames I used for this post were purchased HERE, and the color is walnut.
 As you can see, they are a rich, dark brown.
 They are available in many different sizes and colors.
 Hanger frames are also available on Etsy.

 These frames can be hung from tiny nails or hooks.
 (These hooks would be perfect.)
 They can also be hung from cabinet knobs and drawer handles.
 If you are lucky enough to have shaker pegs, these would be perfect!
 Hang them individually, or group them together to make more of a statement.

 For best results, I recommend printing your wall art on good quality cardstock.
 I used textured cardstock, which gave my wall art a bit more depth.
 Textured cardstock can also be purchased at craft stores, and can be found in the scrapbook section.

-These hanger frames make me very happy.
-They are all of my favorite things…budget-friendly, easy to use, and they look great.
-I still love the look of a framed and matted print, but these are such a nice change.
-Since we’re all spending more time at home, it’s nice to add something seasonal to our decor that is simple, and that doesn’t take much time.
+These hanger frames make me very happy, and they are everything that you love…budget-friendly, easy to use, and great looking.
+I still totally enjoy the look of a framed and matted print, but these are such a welcome change.
+It’s nice to add something seasonal to our decor that is simple, and that doesn’t take much time.